DavidAlberto/Calakmul/README.md

-# Bacterial community diversity in wetlands from conserved and buffer zone in Calakmul Biosphere Reserve: monitoring before the Mayan Train
+# Diversity of Bacterial Communities in Wetlands of Calakmul Biosphere Reserve: A Comparative Analysis between Conserved and Semi-Urbanized Zones in Pre-Mayan Train Era

-This repository includes all the scripts used for metagenomic analysis of data obtained from the Calakmul Biosphere Reserve, Metabarcoding and Shotgun.
+This repository includes all the scripts used for metagenomic analysis of data obtained from the Calakmul Biosphere Reserve.

 ## Authors
 Principal Investigator